 “We’re unique in that Chapman’s Civic Engagement Initiatives is housed within the Department of Student Engagement.
 Most campuses do not have that sort of functional area in their student affairs division,” said Justin Koppelman, Ph.D., associate director of Student Engagement.
 “That has pushed us to think about civic engagement in the novel way that we do, and we’re doing what people consider to be the model across the country for this kind of work in the university environment.”

 Chapman has a longstanding tradition of political and civic engagement.
 In the last two recognition cycles, the university has earned the distinction of being a “Voter-Friendly Campus” by the national nonpartisan groups Campus Vote Project (CVP) and NASPA – Student Affairs Administrators in Higher Education.
 Chapman is the only higher education institution in Orange County and one of five campuses in California that has received this designation.

-With this election season being in the midst of the COVID-19 health crisis and the racial and social justice protests, it is a crucial time for college-aged voter to get involved with political and voter engagement towards the issues that they care about, says Tsang.
+With this election season being in the midst of the COVID-19 health crisis and the racial and social justice protests, it was a crucial time for college-aged voters to get involved with political and voter engagement towards the issues that they care about, says Tsang.